How We Got Here

 I had one recurrence of PNET in the fall of 2022 that was fairly easy to treat with an additional few rounds of radiation, zapped that one pesky lymph node back to normal size.
 I've learned not to fear "check under the hood maintenance" as I affectionately call it - mostly procedures to remove gastrointestinal polyps.
 But, this was my first recurrence of anything cancerous, and the first time something was inoperable with a goal to "shrink", not "cure".
 That in itself was a mental shift; but somehow, I feel more content and at peace with all this than I ever have.
 It is what it is.
 While I've been maintaining my 3 month scan schedule since, and living it up in between (like really, living it UP), my last scan could not rule out something cooking in there, and an MRI confirmed it the day after my 40th birthday.
 (Here's a tip - refuse to do any scans just before or on your birthday).

 At this point I don't understand with these odds how I have not won the actual lottery yet.
-In all seriousness though, I feel so thankful that I have the team that I do, and that everything is caught so much earlier than it could be, or often is for others.
+In all seriousness though, I feel so thankful that everything has been caught so much earlier than it could be, or often is for others.
 I know how lucky I am, and I do not take that for granted.
-My doctors have recommended me for a radioligand treatment (RLT) called Lutathera.
+My doctors recommended me for a radioligand treatment (RLT) called Lutathera.
 Honestly, I am geeking out on the science a bit, so I have included some of it here.
-It has been used for a while to treat late-stage PNET patients, mostly overseas.
-Believe it or not, my stage 4 diagnosis is still relatively early in the context of this particular, hard to detect cancer.
-Recent studies have shown earlier use of this treatment can lead to remission, not just the delay of disease progression, and I will be one of the first at MGH to get this earlier intervention.
+It has been used for a while to treat late-stage PNET patients, usually Grade 1 and Grade 2.
+You see, it wasn't until clinical data in 2016 showed a more aggressive tumor type existed, that the Grade 3 classification (my tumor) was added.
+While studies have shown earlier use of this treatment can lead to remission for Grade 1 and some Grade 2 patients, the recent Netter-2 study has shown it can delay disease progression for Grade 3 patients like me for an average of 2 years.
+With tumors as small as mine were, remission was not completely off the table either, so there was general excitement with my oncology team that I could be one of the first at MGH to get this earlier intervention, and certainly for Grade 3 patients.